wso2/product-microgateway/developer-guide.md

 ## Prerequisites

-docker
+- docker & docker-compose

-jdk-11
+- jdk-11

-maven 3.6
+- maven 3.6
+- Golang version below 1.17

 ## Quick Start Guide

 - `sh remove-containers.sh` (If it is the first time this is not required to run.
 The purpose is to remove the already created docker containers.
-Otherwise the docker maven plugin would fail to create the new docker images)
+Otherwise, the docker maven plugin would fail to create the new docker images)

 - `mvn clean install` (make sure java-11 is set because the enforcer pom contains java-11 as the source)
+  - For ARM-based processors, specify the platform using `--platform` flag before the `adoptopenjdk/openjdk11:jre-11.0.11_9-alpine` base image name.
+This should be done in docker files relevant to the enforcer and mock-backend server.

+    example:

+    `FROM --platform=linux/x86_64 adoptopenjdk/openjdk11:jre-11.0.11_9-alpine`

 - Navigate to distribution/target/.
- Then extract the zip file called `wso2am-micro-gw-<version>.zip`
+ Then extract the zip file called `choreo-connect-<version>.zip`

  - Then execute `docker-compose up` to run the setup.
 This will start an envoy container, filter-core container and piot container.
 The mounted configurations can be found from